asengupta/avishek.net/_posts/2021-05-08-quadratic-optimisation-theory.md

 In words, a vector is an **affine combination** of $$n$$ vectors if the **coefficients of the linear combinations of those vectors sum to one**.

 ## Convex and Concave Functions
 The layman's explanation of a convex function is that it is a bowl-shaped function.
-However, let us state this mathematically: we say a function is convex, if the graph of that function lies below every point on a line connecting any two points on that function.
+However, let us state this mathematically: we say a function is convex, **if the graph of that function lies below every point on a line connecting any two points on that function**.

 ![Convex Function](/assets/images/convex-function.png)